The Gymnosperm Database

 Larix is the type genus of Pinaceae subfamily Laricoideae, which also includes Cathaya and Pseudotsuga (Frankis 1989, Farjon 1990, Li 1993).

-There is one noteworthy nothospecies, Larix × czekanowskii Szafer, the natural hybrid of L. gmelinii and L. sibirica.
+There is also one naturally-occurring nothospecies, Larix × czekanowskii Szafer (1913), the hybrid of L. gmelinii and L. sibirica.
+It is discussed under L. sibirica.

 Description